 These provisions, as well as our ability to issue preferred stock, are designed to discourage coercive takeover practices and inadequate takeover bids.
 These provisions are also designed to encourage persons seeking to acquire control of us to first negotiate with our board of directors.
 We believe that the benefits of increased protection give us the potential ability to negotiate with the proponent of an unfriendly or unsolicited proposal to acquire or restructure us, and that the benefits of this increased protection outweigh the disadvantages of discouraging those proposals, because negotiation of those proposals could result in an improvement of their terms.

 Listing

-We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "CRGX," and this offering is contingent upon obtaining such approval.
+Our common stock is listed on the Nasdaq Global Select Market under the symbol "CRGX."

 Transfer agent and registrar